Join us on Facebook and keep up to date with all the news

 The Executive shall meet to deal with the business of the OCA as required on at least seven (7) days notice, except in the case of emergency, at which time twenty-four (24) hours notice shall be given.

-The President in collaboration with the other members shall prescribe the Order of Business at an Executive Meeting.
+The President shall prescribe the Order of Business at an Executive Meeting.

 Section 7 Quorum